telerik/winforms-docs/listview/getting-started.md

 ````

 {{endregion}}

-Now we only need to fill up the __RadCommandBar__ elements functionality.
-First we are going to handle the view changing buttons.
+Now, we only need to fill up the __RadCommandBar__ elements functionality.
+First, we are going to handle the view changing buttons.
 For this purpose, subscribe for the __ToggleStateChanged__ and __ToggleStateChanging__ events of all the __CommandBarToggleButtons__ that we have added earlier.
-In the ToggleStateChanged event handler, check which is the clicked button, and set the rest of the buttons to *Off*.
-Additionally, set the __RadListView____ViewType__ according to the pressed button.
+In the **ToggleStateChanged** event handler, check which is the clicked button, and set the rest of the buttons to *Off*.
+Additionally, set the RadListView.**ViewType** according to the pressed button.

 #### Handle the toggle buttons